Donald W. Reynolds Foundation Awards Mid-America Science Museum $7.8 Million

 About Donald W. Reynolds Foundation: The Donald W. Reynolds Foundation is a national philanthropic organization founded in 1954 by the late media entrepreneur for whom it is named.
 Headquartered in Las Vegas, Nevada, it has committed more than $40 million through its Children’s Discovery Initiative.

-About the Project: The Arkansas Gallery will focus on geography, geology, and weather.
+About the Renovation: The Arkansas Gallery will focus on geography and geology unique to Arkansas.
 For locals this provides opportunities for deeper understanding of the place they call home.
 For tourists this is a way of introducing them to region.
-The Physical Science Gallery will be devoted to forces of matter, energy, and gravity.
-A large, highly kinetic ball run exhibit that arcs up and out from the mid level platform into the airspace will highlight the large opening over the main exhibit floor.
-The Inventors Tinkering Workshop will provide a major new platform for the Museum to increase its emphasis discovery learning by utilizing core principles of structure, movement, control, and communication through individual work stations using common materials.
-This concept gives the visitor the chance to develop confidence and skills for taking on creative projects in all aspects of their lives.
-The Science Skywalk will take center stage of the facility’s outdoor renovation.
-This outdoor platform will be located 25-30 ft above ground offering a unique experience found nowhere else in the State.
-The aim of the Skywalk is to shift visitors’ perspectives, leaving them more open to discovery, observation, and collaboration with each other.
-Several exhibits will compliment the experience in the treetops as guests meander through the forest canopy.
+The Forces in Motion Gallery will be devoted to forces of matter, energy, and gravity.
+The Workshop Gallery will provide a major new platform for the Museum to increase its emphasis discovery learning by utilizing core principles of structure, movement, control, and communication through individual work stations using common materials.
+The Science Skywalk will take center stage of the facility's outdoor renovation.
+This outdoor platform will be located 32 feet above ground offering a unique experience found nowhere else in the State.
+The aim of the Skywalk is to shift visitors' perspectives, leaving them more open to discovery, observation, and collaboration with each other.
+Several exhibits will complement the experience in the treetops as guests meander through the forest canopy.
 A Digital Dome Theater is also planned, offering a diverse array of shows that compliment educational objectives as well as traveling exhibit content in the Museum.
-The theater will seat up to 50 people and have a full-dome projection-style show that will immerse the families and children an a 180 degree viewing area.
+The theater will seat up to 50 people and have a full-dome projection-style show that will immerse the families and children in a 180 degree viewing area.